Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/dome.rst

    Remember to use Blender in 'fullscreen mode' to get the maximum out of your projector.

-   To accomplish that launch Blender with the command-line argument -W.
+   To accomplish that launch Blender with the command-line argument ``-W``.
-   Also to get away of the top menu on Blender try to join all areas (buttons, 3D View, text, ...) in a single one.
+   Also to get away of the top menu on Blender try to join all areas (buttons, 3D View, text,...) in a single one.
 Otherwise if you only maximize it :kbd:`Ctrl-Up`) you cannot get the whole screen free to run your game (the top bar menu takes about 20 pixels).